 When is the best time to eat fruits and how much is a healthy proportion?

 As for best time to eat fruit, there is no specific time.
 Enjoy fruit when you feel like it, as long as you stick to appropriate portions and limit your intake to one serving per day.

 My blood sugars rise substantially when I eat fruit, should I avoid it?

 If you find your body reacts too much to fruit, making it difficult to keep blood sugar and A1c levels within range, then you are probably better off without it.

 Being that there are so many other foods to choose from, living without fruit is entirely doable and still enjoyable.

 When it comes to fruit (or any other food for that matter) no two people will be the same!

 Some people can tolerate a bit of fruit, others can tolerate none at all, including berries.
 The key is to test.

+Use your blood sugar monitor to help you determine how foods influence your body.
 That’s the only way you’ll truly know.

 In general however, the best fruit for diabetes is berries, they are low carb, full of healthful properties, and are delicious as well. 😉